NiGhTTraX/isitmayhem/README.md

 ## Credits

-This project used the API provided by https://github.com/Quintenps/OverwatchArcade2.
+This project uses the API provided by https://github.com/Quintenps/OverwatchArcade2.